Modification of Caesarean Section on the Associations between Air Pollution and Asthma in Seven Chinese Cities

 Declaration of Interests: The authors declare no competing interest.

 Ethics Approval Statement: The study was designed and conducted in accordance with the World Medical Association’s Declaration of Helsinki Ethical Principles for Medical Research Involving Human Subjects.
 The Human Studies Committee of Sun Yat-sen University, Guangzhou, China approved this study.
-After approval was obtained from each school’s principal, parents or guardians of children were invited to take part in information sessions where consent form was signed and questionnaires were completed
+Informed consent was obtained.

 Keywords: Caesarean section; air pollution; Asthma; Asthma-related symptom; Effect modification